akamai/esi-test-server-docker/README.md

 `docker run -p 8080:80 -p 8081:81 -v $(pwd)/esi_pages:/opt/akamai-ets/virtual/localhost/docs akamai-ets:latest`

 If you issue requests via the ETS port (80 by default), the ESI tags will be processed.
 If you want to enable ESI debugging, pass the `--debug localhost` argument.
-(Substitute `localhost` for the value of the `--local_hostname` parameter if applicable.

 ## Status page
 A basic status page implemented using `mod_status` is available at `/server-status` on the sandbox server.